nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

         }

         Signatory Rights --> "0..1" Legal Entity : has mandator
-        Signatory Rights --> "0..*" Scope : has scope
         Signatory Rights --> "1..*" Representation Rule : has representation rule

         class Legal Entity {
            The legal entity that grants
            the signatory rights.
-        }

-        class Scope {
-           Not needed when we
-           renamed mandate, it is
-           always "Signatory rights"?
         }

         class Representation Rule {